Once, while taking a casual stroll through the apiary, I noticed something odd.

 As long as the weather allows, bees are geared toward storing food in preparation for a season of scarcity.
 As long as there’s an empty, usable comb in the hive, they’ll be working hard to fill it up.
 I envy their sense of purpose.

-Sometimes, nature plays a nasty trick and provides good foraging weather yet no nectar.
-Sometimes humans help with the elimination of wildflowers which cuts of the bees supply.
+Sometimes, nature plays a nasty trick and provides good foraging weather, yet no nectar.
+Sometimes, humans help with the elimination of wildflowers, which cuts off the bees’ supply.

 Whatever the case, the bees don’t stop looking for food.
 And when this happens, the bees begin to search and look for other hives to rob.

 How Robbing Bees Can Significantly Impact a Hive if You Don’t Stop Them

 Robbing bees are dangerous in many ways and can negatively affect your honey bees if their behavior goes unchecked.

 The first and most obvious is that it can result in multiple bee deaths and possibly wipe out a colony.

 Second, robbing bees can also spread mites and diseases across hives, watering down the efforts you have made to keep your colonies healthy.